cloudfoundry/community/toc/working-groups/service-management.md

 ## Goals

-- Define the service extension API for cloud foundry brokered services
+- Define the service extension API for Cloud Foundry brokered services.
-- Provide a flexible adapater layer to common hyperscaler service providers
+- Provide a flexible adapter layer to common hyperscaler service providers.
-- Mantain a set of reference volume service brokers and drivers for CF applications to mount stateful data
+- Maintain a set of reference volume service brokers and drivers for CF applications to mount stateful data.

 ## Scope
 - Lead OSBAPI